 3.1 The matching process is based primarily on agreed and up-to-date job descriptions for the jobs to be considered.
-The job advisers/representatives may add local information where appropriate.
+The post-holder/job advisers/representatives may add local information where appropriate, this must be agreed between the post-holder and their manager, and signed and dated by both parties.
 It is important to ensure that all relevant documentation is before the matching panel.
 This includes the job descriptions, person specifications and organisation charts for jobs to be matched and, where relevant, other reference documents and any short-form questionnaires used to collect supplementary information, for example in relation to the effort and environment factors.